24 Hardwood Flooring Tools for Installation

 13. Solutions for Straight Lines and Angles

-A Carpenter’s square helps you measure out perpendicular edges and 90-degree angles with precision to mark cuts on your stock.
+A Carpenter’s square helps you measure perpendicular edges and 90-degree angles precisely to mark cuts on your stock.
 They come in metal or plastic.
 A Protractor will help you set the proper angles on your saw so you’re cutting corners and moldings correctly.
 You can select either a manual or digital protractor.

-Spacers are used to measure what’s called an “expansion gap”.
+Spacers are used to measure what’s called an “expansion gap.”
 Because wood either absorbs or releases moisture when relative humidity increases or decreases, it can cause hardwood flooring to expand and contract.
-The use of spacers will enable you to leave a small space around the perimeter of the room for the flooring to “breathe”.
+The use of spacers will enable you to leave a small space around the room’s perimeter for the flooring to “breathe.”